 Ask who will oversee your care when you’re having a medical or diagnostic test:

 - Ask questions about the test, such as what the test is for, the procedure, and outcomes.

 - Tell the person providing the test if you think you have been confused with another patient.

 - Make sure your health care providers confirm your identity before administering medications or treatment.

 - Make sure that the medication given to you is the correct medication.

-- If you are having surgery, make sure the healthcare team and surgeon agree on the procedure you are having, and make sure that the area to be operated on is marked.
+- If you are having surgery, make sure the health care team and surgeon agree on the procedure you’re having, and make sure that the area to be operated on is marked.

-- If an error happens, your healthcare providers must tell you.
+- If an error occurs, your health care providers must tell you.